nanoblog/nanoblog/README.md

 * **Buffered Posts**
   * Add posts to your buffer to automatically publish on a selected schedule.
 * **Twitter Crossposting**
-  * Add your Twitter account to enable crossposting to your Twitter timeline.
+  * Add your Twitter account to enable crossposting to your timeline.
 * **Threaded Posts AKA tweetstorms**
   * Click the “Add another update” button to enable thread posting.
 * **Web Analytics**
   * Add javascript tracking code to your blog posts for web analytics.
+* **Single Sign-On (SSO) with SAML**
+  * Support for SAML providers like G Suite and Okta.

 ## Run Nanoblog on Portal Cloud